Kennacraig - Port Askaig - Colonsay - Oban

 The Isle of Arran remained on the crossing until 2001 when the slightly younger former Uig Triangle ferry Hebridean Isles took over the Islay service.
 For two summers she was the sole vessel at Islay and Wednesdays therefore meant only one return service linking Islay and the mainland.
 This changed for the better after couple of seasons when the Isle of Arran returned to Islay once again to offer her services.

-As a result of this, each season since her reintroduction, the Hebridean Isles has provided the Wednesday Oban sailing while the Isle of Arran (and since 2011 the Finlaggan), soldiers on at Islay.
-More recently a second link through from Kennacraig to Oban has been introduced on Saturdays, although the return leg of this only goes as far as Port Askaig.
+As a result of this, each season following her reintroduction, the Hebridean Isles provided the Wednesday Oban sailing while the Isle of Arran, then Finlaggan soldiered on at Islay.
+More recently a second link through from Kennacraig to Oban was introduced on Saturdays, although the return leg of this only goes as far as Port Askaig.

 Text thanks to John MacLeod and updated by Ships of CalMac